 Depending on the care that is needed, a person staying in the hospital may interact with many different staff members every day.
-If health care practitioners do not introduce themselves and explain their role, the person or family members should ask them to do so.
+If health care professionals do not introduce themselves and explain their role, the person or family members should ask them to do so.

-A hospital care team includes many different practitioners.
+A hospital care team includes many different health care professionals.

-The attending physician is the leader of team and has responsibility for all decisions made that affect a person's care, including diagnosis, treatments, and supervision of the remainder of the team.
+The attending physician is the leader of the team and has responsibility for all decisions that affect a person's care, including diagnosis, treatments, and supervision of the remainder of the team.

 Based on the problem that brought the person to the hospital, the attending physician may be a hospitalist (a doctor who is trained in internal medicine and works only with people who are hospitalized), a surgeon, or another specialist physician.
 In smaller communities, the person's primary care doctor may act as the attending physician.

 Some hospitals are designated as teaching hospitals.
 That is, the hospital team includes medical students who are at various stages of education and who are supervised by the attending physician.